WELCOME TO OUR DEFROST PROGRAMME FOR:

 Leave with clarity and certainty about how you can get back to health quickly.

-Our structured shoulder relief session lasts up to 60 minutes and is usually £60.00 but as an INTRODUCTORY OFFER we are currently offering this at £40.00.
+Our structured shoulder relief session lasts up to 60 minutes: £60.00

 Occasionally we need to refer patients back to the GP for further investigations or tests.
 If we feel this is appropriate we will explain why.
 Depending on the reason for the referral treatment can usually be continued along side additional investigations.

 If you decide you would like to continue treatment with us we then have 3 options for your convenience.
 If a different pathway is required we will advise accordingly.
 Our Defrost Programme is suitable for most shoulder conditions.
 For more information please see below:

 There are many reasons for shoulder pain:

 Painful Arc Syndrome

 Many of these conditions have a similar pain pattern.
 We can help you to accurately diagnose your condition and advise you on on whether Osteopathic treatment and exercises are appropriate in your case.

 In addition to the current tested treatment pathways we use the Neil-Asher technique for treating frozen shoulders.
 This is a non invasive way of treating this painful condition that reduces pain and increases movement without forcing the shoulder joint.